BlueBrain/nexus/docs/src/main/paradox/docs/delta/api/current/admin-projects-api.md

  }
  ```

-The previous payload allows us to [create a schema](../kg/kg-schemas-api.html##create-a-schema-using-put) using the following endpoints:
+The previous payload allows us to @ref:[create a schema](kg-schemas-api.md#create-a-schema-using-put) using the following endpoints:

 - `/v1/schemas/{org_label}/{project_label}/person`.
 The `@id` of the resulting schema will be `http://example.com/some/person`
 - `/v1/schemas/{org_label}/{project_label}/schema:other`.
 The `@id` of the resulting schema will be `https://bluebrainnexus.io/schemas/other`